crvander/hydejack/index.md

 ---
-layout: welcome
+layout: page
 title:  Welcome
-# cover:  true #!!
+cover:  true #!!
 Add this
 ---

 Hi there